 In short: data science intersects with big data.

 Applications of Big Data:

-It’s important to note that when discussing various application of big data, we’re talking about data processing.
-Big data’s function is to prepare the gathered data for methods based on data science, AI and machine learning and process them based on specific tasks and notions.
+It’s important to note that when discussing the various applications of big data, we’re talking about data processing.
+Big data’s function is to prepare the gathered data for methods based on data science, AI, and machine learning and process them based on specific tasks and notions.

 Here are some of the most impactful “connections” and data processing methods concerning big data:

 A study conducted by STAC (Security Technology Analyst Center) of about top 10 investment and retail banks shows that challenges in the banking industry include: fraud and security warnings, card fraud detection, trade visibility, IT operation analytics, archival of audit information, and much more.